Xabier88/CommunityDetection/README.md

 ## Parameter tuning

 - <b>Instance</b>: NIPS papers database (2014-2015).
-The task is to cluster the authors according to the papers that have published jointly with other authors.
+The task consists in clustering the authors according to the papers that have published jointly with other authors.

 - <b>Conditions</b>: